CrowdSorcerer/crowdsource-smart-home-site/content/en/docs/api/export.md

   - CSV
 - **date_from**: only data from this date forwards will be extracted (UTC+0, in ISO 8601 format), inclusive
 - **date_to**: only data from this date backwards will be extracted (UTC+0, in ISO 8601 format), inclusive
+- **types**: only data from these types of producer will be extracted (e.g. sensor).
+An array of types can be provided
+- **units**: only data which is represented in the specified units of measurement will be extracted (e.g. GHz).
+An array of units can be provided

 ## Operations